 According to Sewlal, black widows get their name because "females [carry] out sexual cannibalism after mating."
 The female often kills and eats the male, which explains the males' short lifespans.
 Sewlal said that scientists theorize the practice occurs "so that the females would get a ready source of protein, which would be beneficial to the offspring now developing inside her.
 However," she continued, "this is mostly observed in laboratory conditions so that males cannot escape."

 The female creates papery egg sacs that contain between 200 and 900 eggs each, according to NCSU.
 The eggs hatch after about 30 days.
 The baby spiders are cannibalistic and few survive the three-month development to adulthood.

 Black widow's bite

-Pain may last for 8 to 12 hours and the other symptoms may continue for several days.
+Pain may last for eight to 12 hours and the other symptoms may continue for several days, according to the Occupational Safety and Health Administration.
 Black widow antivenom is available to help minimize damage.

 - Download a fact sheet about black widow spiders from the Occupational Safety and Health Administration.

 - Read what the National Library of Medicine has to say about black widow spider bites.

 - Learn about the Black Widow (Natasha Romanova), Marvel Comics' super-spy and member of the Avengers.